 Requesting new INT Chart numbers for new charts that are planned;

-Reporting the status of production of international charts (INT Charts and ENC) by using the IHO Web Catalogue.
+Reporting the status of production of international charts (INT Charts and ENC) by using the IHO Web Catalogue;

+Reporting the status of S-100 based products.

 EAtHC ICCWG Members shall respond in a timely manner to all reasonable requests for advice from the Coordinator (for example, requests for updating the Catalogue of the INT Charts of the Region, change in points of contact), abiding by all reasonable stated deadlines.